GeorginHsu/GeorginHsu.github.io/_publications/visionreward.md

 collection: publications
 category: conferences
 permalink: https://arxiv.org/pdf/2412.21059
 excerpt: 'We present VisionReward, a general framework for learning human visual preferences in both image and video generation.
 Specifically, we employ a hierarchical visual assessment framework to capture fine-grained human preferences, and leverages linear weighting to enable interpretable preference learning.
-Furthermore, we propose a multi-dimensional consistent strategy when using VisionReward as a reward model during preference optimization for visual generation. #693.'
+Furthermore, we propose a multi-dimensional consistent strategy when using VisionReward as a reward model during preference optimization for visual generation.'
 date: 2025-03-23
-# venue: 'ICML2025'
+venue: 'ICCV2026 underreview'
 paperurl: 'https://arxiv.org/pdf/2412.21059'
 # citation: 'Your Name, You.
 (2024). &quot;Paper Title Number 3.&quot; <i>GitHub Journal of Bugs</i>.
 1(3).'
 ---